Deep Dive: Thinking, Fast and Slow

 The Experiment: The "Add-1" and "Add-3" Pupil Studies

-- The Result: As task difficulty increased, subjects' pupils dilated significantly (up to 50%).
-When the task became impossible (overload), pupils stopped dilating and subjects effectively went blind to other stimuli.
+• The Result: As task difficulty increased, subjects' pupils dilated significantly (up to 50%).
+When the task became impossible (overload), pupils stopped dilating and subjects effectively went blind to other stimuli—they could not process visual information outside their immediate focus.
+The correlation between pupil size and mental load was so precise that researchers could predict task difficulty from pupil measurements alone.

-- The Mechanism: Mental Economy.
+• The Mechanism: Mental Economy.
 System 2 has limited bandwidth.
 Physiological markers (pupils) prove that thinking is a biological cost.
 When System 2 is maxed out, we become "blind" to the outside world to protect the primary task.
+This is not metaphorical: the brain literally shuts down peripheral processing to preserve resources for the central cognitive demand.

 Chapter 3: The Lazy Controller